Barry Manilow: 1990s

 Manilow released a number of cover tunes during the 1990s, starting with tracks on the 1989 release Barry Manilow, and continuing with his 1990 Christmas LP Because It's Christmas.
 On the Christmas album, Manilow was joined by pop girl trio Exposé and together they recreated, note for note, a 1943 million-selling recording of "Jingle Bells" by Bing Crosby and The Andrews Sisters.
 Manilow has credited Patty, Maxene, and LaVerne Andrews as inspiring him, perhaps most evident in his recording of "Jump, Shout Boogie".
-Consequent "event" albums followed, including: Showstoppers, a collection of Broadway songs (1991), Singin' with the Big Bands (1994) and a late 1970s collection Summer of '78 (1996), which included the hit "I Go Crazy", formerly a hit for Paul Davis in 1978.
-The decade ended with Manilow recording a tribute to Frank Sinatra Manilow Sings Sinatra (1998) released months after Sinatra's death.
+More "event" albums followed, including Showstoppers, a collection of Broadway songs (1991), Singin' with the Big Bands (1994), and a late 1970s collection Summer of '78 (1996), which included the hit "I Go Crazy", a hit for Paul Davis in 1978.
+The decade ended with Manilow recording a tribute to Frank Sinatra, Manilow Sings Sinatra (1998), released months after Sinatra's death.

 In 1990, Japan aired National Eolia Special: Barry Manilow On Broadway where he sang the title song "Eolia", which was used as a song there in a commercial for an air conditioner company of the same name, as well as other songs from his 1989–1990 Live on Broadway tour.
 In the early 1990s, Manilow signed on with Don Bluth to compose the songs with lyricists Jack Feldman and Bruce Sussman for three animated films.
 He co-wrote the Broadway-style musical scores for Thumbelina (1994) and The Pebble and the Penguin (1995).
-The third film, entitled Rapunzel, was shelved after the poor performance of The Pebble and the Penguin.
-Manilow was also to be cast as the voice of a cricket.
-Manilow also composed the score and wrote two songs with Bruce Sussman for Disney Sing Along Songs: Let's Go To The Circus.
+The third film, Rapunzel, was shelved after the poor performance of The Pebble and the Penguin.
+Manilow was to be cast as the voice of a cricket.
+He also composed the score and wrote two songs with Sussman for Disney Sing Along Songs: Let's Go To The Circus.

 Manilow produced the 1991 album With My Lover Beside Me by legendary jazz vocalist Nancy Wilson.
 The record is based on lyrics left behind by famed composer Johnny Mercer that had never been set to music.
 Manilow was invited in 1993 by Mercer's widow to complete the songs.
 His own recording of "When October Goes", with lyrics by Mercer, was released as a single in 1984, from his album 2:00 AM Paradise Cafe.
 Further Mercer compositions were set to music by Manilow over the following years, culminating in the 1991 Nancy Wilson release.
 Manilow is featured in a duet on the record in the final cut "Epilogue".